 Now on Kindle!
 Look for the new ebook cover.
 And scroll down for an audio and more pics!
 But first…a picture of me and my sister at my grandparents’ house on “The Hill”!
 Check out that 1960’s pole lamp!

-About the book…”In her mid-twenties and in a state of despair and marital strife, Cynthia left her husband, and dropped out of graduate studies at Columbia University, following her heart’s prompting to move to rural Pennsylvania.
-Her aim was to collect the stories of her aging Pennsylvania German Mennonite grandparents, an inspiration she had after realizing that there was not much about her culture in modern literature.
+“In her mid-twenties and in a state of despair and marital strife, Cynthia left her husband, and dropped out of graduate studies at Columbia University.
+She followed her heart’s prompting to move to rural Pennsylvania.
+Her aim was to collect the stories of her aging Pennsylvania German Mennonite grandparents.

 What she didn’t realize was that she was embarking on a journey of inner healing that would lead her out of her depression.
 Coming to terms with family, cultural and religious roots she had cut off too quickly, Crazy Quilt: Pieces of a Mennonite Life is a story of love, healing and spiritual awakening from depression into a greater understanding of life and Spirit.
 Crazy Quilt: Pieces of a Mennonite is one of the first contemporary Mennonite memoirs ever published.”

 About the print book: it is available through major booksellers, from third-party dealers.
 List price is $14.95 paperback.

 Praise for Crazy Quilt